Oisin McEntee: Early and personal life

-Born in Shercock, McEntee's father was a Gaelic footballer, and McEntee played at youth level for Shercock before concentrating on football.
+Born in New York City, McEntee's father was a Gaelic footballer, and McEntee played at youth level for Shercock GAA before concentrating on association football.
 McEntee attended Patrician High School in Carrickmacross.

 Club career

 McEntee spent his early career with Cootehill, Carrick Rovers, Belvedere and Malahide United.
 McEntee joined Newcastle United at the age of 16, captaining their under-18 team.
 He spent time on loan at Greenock Morton before signing for Walsall in May 2022.
 He underwent shoulder surgery in June 2022.

+On 21 November 2023, Walsall announced McEntee had extended his contract to 2025.

+McEntee left Walsall at the end of his contract on 30 June 2025, and signed for Scottish club Heart of Midlothian on 1 July 2025.

 International career

-McEntee is an Irish youth international.
+McEntee was an Irish youth international.
 He appeared at the 2018 UEFA European Under-17 Championship.

+He made various appearances at underage level, including seven appearances for the Republic of Ireland under-21s.